injeti-manohar/AZ-104/Module2.md

 - why organization need multiple subscription ?
 - [x] Organizations often use multiple Azure subscriptions to avoid per-subscription resource limits and to better manage and govern their Azure resources
+<br> Like for Production Env.
+You Have Enterprise Agreement while for training Purposes, You have Free Trial

+## types of Azure Subscription

+`*Enterprise agreements*`
+Any Enterprise Agreement customer can add Azure to their agreement by making an upfront monetary commitment to Azure.
+That commitment is consumed throughout the year by using any combination of the wide variety of cloud services Azure offers.
+An Enterprise Agreement provides flexibility to buy cloud services and software licenses under one agreement, with discounts for new licenses and Software Assurance.
+It's targeted at enterprise-scale organizations.
+Enterprise agreements have a 99.95% monthly SLA.

+<br>`*Reseller*`
+Buy Azure through the Open Licensing program, which provides a simple, flexible way to purchase cloud services from your Microsoft reseller.
+If you already purchased an Azure in Open license key, activate a new subscription or add more credits now.

+`*Partners*`
+Find a Microsoft partner who can design and implement your Azure cloud solution.
+These partners have the business and technology expertise to recommend solutions that meet the unique needs of your business.
+Just Like a Cyber Cafe,

+`PAYG`
+A Pay-As-You-Go (PAYG) subscription charges you monthly for the services you used in that billing period.
+This subscription type is appropriate for a wide range of users, from individuals to small businesses, and many large organizations as well.

+`Personal free account`
+With a free trial account, you can get started using Azure right away and you won’t be charged until you choose to upgrade to PAYG.
+Ideal for Learning and exploring Azure.

 ### management group